yetibot/yetibot/README.md

 ### Help

-yetibot self-documents itself using the docstrings of its various commands.
+Yetibot self-documents itself using the docstrings of its various commands.
 Ask it for `!help` to get a list of help topics. `!help all` shows fully expanded command list for each topic.